techgnosis/tanzu-gitops/README.md

 ### Concourse
 Concourse is a container workflow tool commonly used for "CI/CD".
 Container workflow tools are the "glue" to connect pieces of the software delivery chain together.
 In this repo Concourse is used to direct a git commit to TBS and then send the resulting image to the Deployment controller.

-### spring-petclinic
-[spring-petclinic](https://github.com/techgnosis/spring-petclinic) is a canonical example of a Spring Boot app. spring-petclinic uses mariadb-galera for HA MySQL.

 ### Kubeapps
 Kubeapps is a GUI for Helm that makes it easy to explore Helm repos